 What Is a Document?

 A document is a written, drawn, presented, or memorialized representation of thought.
 A document in Microsoft Word is anything that you can create in the program.
 It is already a component of Microsoft Office along with programs such as Excel and Powerpoint.
-You can create your own documents or download a blank template to later fill up.
+You can create your own documents or download a blank sheet to later fill up.
 This is the basis of multiple files and are used for both personal and professional reasons.
 Most businesses use Microsoft in their every day work, making it one of the most common and popular programs.

 How to Create Documents Using Microsoft Word?